-Welcome to Archery 101.
+Welcome to our Archery page.
 This page was designed to help anyone who wants to become better at archery.
 From the definition of archery to complex bow tuning techniques, this page has you covered.
 Please browse the sections to better your knowledge with our archery tips.

 How to Shoot a Bow